wp-plugins/schreikasten/readme.txt

 4. Page to set the API KEY to use Akismet.
 5. Page to mannage comments.
 See the __Schreikasten__ option in the Comments item at the left menu.
 6. Page to edit a comment.
 7. Page to mannage blocked PCs.
 Read the messages sended from a specific PC even if they are from different users.
-Look the date at the right wich indicates when the user PC would be unlock, and the items to lock it forever or enable it now.
+Look the date at the right wich indicates when the user PC would be unlock, and the i= 0.14.10 =
+* Solved problem with the excerpt.
+* Checked for WP 3.1tems to lock it forever or enable it now.
 8. Tracking system to read comments from one user.
 9. 'Right now' widget in dashboard with Schreikasten's data.

 == Changelog ==

+= 0.14.10 =
+* Solved problem with the excerpt.
+* Checked for WP 3.1

 = 0.14.9.1 =
 * Solved a problem with a not valid attribute in HTLM.